ge-high-assurance/VERDICT/tools/verdict/com.ge.research.osate.verdict/README.md

    * Set VERDICT bundle path: Go to "OSATE -> Preferences -> Verdict -> Verdict Bundle" and find the "verdict-bundle-1.0.jar" file in the "extern" folder
-   * In the same place, also set the STEM path to the extern/STEM folder, and then save and close the dialog
+   * In the same place, also set the STEM project, aadl2iml, Kind 2 and Soteria++ binary paths respectively, and then save and close the dialog

 ## Setup Instructions on Ubuntu